Mill Hill East tube station: Services

-Train frequencies vary throughout the day, but are generally every 11–15 minutes between 05:44 and 00:56 to Finchley Central, Kennington or East Finchley.
-During peak times train services are extended to Morden.

-Direct services to Nine Elms and Battersea Power Station run for most of the day (without the need to change at Finchley Central).
+However, in 2021, direct trains were reintroduced, with trains now running either to Battersea Power Station via Charing Cross, or to Morden via Bank, each approximately every 30 minutes, giving a train around every 15 minutes on the branch line to Finchley Central.

 Connections

 London Bus routes 221, 240 and 382 serve the station.

-Mill Hill East also serves Saracens F.C. on match-days when shuttle buses run from the station to a short walking distance from their stadium, Allianz Park.
+Mill Hill East also serves Saracens F.C. on match-days when shuttle buses run from the station to a short walking distance from their stadium, Barnet Copthall.